 Student Hardship and Wellbeing

 The Buss Hardship Fund provides emergency assistance to students who unexpectedly find themselves in financial need while they are a student at Girton.
 It is vitally important that students are able to continue their studies whilst feeling supported, and not burdened by financial worries.
 Your gift to this fund will offer a lifeline to a student in need.
 The hardship provision can be used by students in a variety of circumstances, including support for travel for family emergencies, to cover unexpected, significant expenses (such as replacing a stolen bike or repairing a broken laptop), to help meet the costs of joining College societies and activities or the costs of short-term mental health counselling.
-All Girton undergraduates are eligible to apply for a hardship grant, and in the last academic year, 19 grants were made totalling £3,730.
+All Girton undergraduates are eligible to apply for a hardship grant.
 With your help we will be able to provide support to even more students in trouble.

 History, 1985, Campaign Board Member

 Mark Hanson is a Champion for the Class Gift initiative.
 He comments, ‘It has been inspiring to see Girton’s ambitious and thoughtful plans and meet some incredibly talented students at the college.
 The Class of ’85 bursary gift is a great way for our year to come together to support deserving students as part of Girton’s future plans’.